 – Run the dcomcnfg from the command prompt or Windows search and expand the Component Services

 – My Computer in it.
 Right-click here, select Properties and go to COM Security

 – Access Permissions

 – Edit Limits.
 In the next window check Remote Access permissions for everyone.

 As you can see, everyone has Remotte Access permission.

-If you aren’t using an IP Address to connect, and you aren’t using DNS and you wish to connect using the server name, please create a host file record.
+If you aren’t using an IP Address to connect, and you aren’t using DNS, and you wish to connect using the server name, please create a host file record.
+Additionally, make sure the Virtual Machine Management service is running to ensure a successful connection.
 Edit the host file with notepad (++) or any of the editors of your choice.
 I will not be demonstrating these steps as these are just added suggestions.

 Add a line with the “IP of your Microsoft Hyper-V Server 2012” followed by the “name of your Hyper-V server”.
 Then click on File and Save.

 You may also want to see the steps highlighted by Microsoft on how Remotely manage Hyper-V hosts with Hyper-V Manager.
-I hope you found this blog post helpful.
+I hope you found this blog post on Virtual Machine Management service helpful.
 If you have any questions, please let me know in the comment session.